bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-Let&apos;'s take a look at them so you can see what they look like visually and understand that they&apos;'re not actually functioning yet.
+Let&apos;s take a look at them so you can see what they look like visually and understand that they&apos;re not actually functioning yet.
 My special tags that need more, I called it.
-Little word that you might not even be able to see it because it&apos;'s so light in screen but you can see I&apos;'ve included some open and close buttons.
-They don&apos;'t do anything but they look really nice.
+Little word that you might not even be able to see it because it&apos;s so light in screen but you can see I&apos;ve included some open and close buttons.
+They don&apos;t do anything but they look really nice.
 So go ahead and put them in if you want but it may confuse people that there not actually operational.